skmonir/mango/README.md

 # Introduction
 'mango' is a CLI based task parser and tester for popular online judge 'Codeforces'.
 It supports the regular contest and gym.
+All of the functionalities of this CLI works for only C++ language.

 # Download